paper-moon-apllo/pleethai/docs/en/howtouse_search.md

 3. Search word box
    - A search is performed each time you enter a character

-4. Tag Select Page Button / Clear Button
+4. Tag Choose Page Button / Clear Button
-   - Tag Select Page Button
+   - Tag Choose Page Button
-     - You can filter the words/sentences by selecting tags on "Tag Choose Page"
+     - You can filter the words/sentences by chosen tags on "Tag Choose Page"

-       For example, when you select tag "時間" or "เวลา" (meaning "time"), the search results will be the words related to time, such as "day", "year", "now", etc.
+       For example, when you choose tag "時間" or "เวลา" (meaning "time"), the search results will be the words related to time, such as "day", "year", "now", etc.

    - Clear Button
-     - Clear the search word and selected tags
+     - Clear the search word and chosen tags

 5. Switch "Word Search Page" / "Sentence Search Page" Tab
    - The default is "Word Search Page"